Redistricting in Wisconsin: History

 The original Wisconsin Constitution of 1848 specified the exact boundaries of the 19 original State Senate districts and 66 original Assembly districts in Article XIV, Section 12, and the 2 original congressional districts in Article XIV, Section 10.
 The first congressional redistricting occurred during the 1st Wisconsin Legislature (1848), after the United States Congress allocated a third congressional district to Wisconsin (1848 Wisc.
 Act 11).

 Congressional reapportionment after the 1860 United States census added three more congressional districts to the state of Wisconsin.
 The 14th Wisconsin Legislature drew the new congressional districts (1861 Wisc.
 Act 238).
 The 1870 United States census resulted in the addition of two additional congressional districts.
 Wisconsin added 1 more seat in the 1880, 1890, and 1900 reapportionments.
 The 11th congressional district was eliminated following the 1930 United States census.
 The 10th congressional district was eliminated following the 1970 United States census.
 The 9th congressional district was eliminated following the 2000 United States census.

 The first state legislative redistricting occurred in the 5th Wisconsin Legislature (1852 Wisc.
 Act 499) in which the Legislature added six Senate districts and sixteen Assembly districts.
 As new counties were organized under the state government, additional redistricting was necessitated and new districts were added rapidly in the first 12 years.
 In the 9th Wisconsin Legislature (1856 Wisc.
 Act 109) the number of senators was increased from 25 to 30 and the number of representatives was increased from 82 to 97.
 The number was increased again in 1861 (1861 Wisc.
 Act 216), when the number of senators increased to 33 and the number of representatives increased to the constitutional maximum, 100.

 Although the United States Supreme Court would, in the 21st century, specify that state legislative districts had to represent a roughly equal number of inhabitants, that requirement did not exist in the early years of Wisconsin's history, and the early State Legislature districts had wide variations in population representation.
 That changed in Wisconsin when the Wisconsin Supreme Court asserted a requirement for more uniformity in legislative district population in the 1892 court cases which collectively established what was referred to as the "Cunningham Principles" for redistricting.

 The U.S. Supreme Court's strict interpretation of "one person-one vote" resulted in the decision to reduce the Assembly from 100 seats to 99 in 1972 and adopt the model of three Assembly districts per Senate district.
 This new process also opened the door to more elaborate districts, no longer constrained by county boundaries.
-Whether due to the changed rules or due to changing politics, since 1972 a court-ordered compromise has been necessitated in three of the next four redistricting cycles.
+Whether due to the changed rules or due to changing politics, since 1972 a court-ordered plan has been necessitated in four of the next five redistricting cycles.